Aveen28/insr_blog/blog.md

 ## Conclusion

 In this work, we introduced Implicit Neural Spatial Representations (INSRs) as a mesh-free approach for time-dependent PDEs.
 By encoding fields in neural network weights and evolving them with classical integrators, INSRs deliver higher accuracy under tight memory budgets and adaptivity without remeshing.
-Coupled with a variety of time steppers—midpoint, implicit Euler, operator-splitting, and variational—INSRs handle stiff, nonlinear, and contact-driven dynamics.
+Coupled with a variety of time steppers—midpoint, implicit Euler, operator-splitting, and variational INSRs handle stiff, nonlinear, and contact driven dynamics.
 While runtime is higher, the trade-off favors scenarios where memory or adaptivity is paramount.
-Future directions include hybrid mesh–neural methods, hard enforcement of boundary constraints, theoretical analysis of convergence, and applications in fluid–structure interaction and soft robotics.
+Future directions include hybrid mesh neural methods, hard enforcement of boundary constraints, theoretical analysis of convergence, and applications in fluid–structure interaction and soft robotics.

 ---